 WHAT TO EXPECT

 - · Learn about the Sidekick Program.

-- Understand more about commercial tobacco and traditional tobacco.
+- Understand more about tobacco and nicotine.

-- Learn some skills on how to talk about tobacco with other teens.
+- Learn some skills on how to talk about tobacco and vaping with other teens.

 - Practice these new skills.

 - Inspire each other to take action.

 - Have fun!